 Most business loans require you to have at least some time in business to qualify.
 Lenders like Fundbox don’t have a high standard for that, but many do.
 As you’re starting out, it may be worth considering a business credit card or a personal loan, both of which don’t require any time in business at all.

 How to score a low interest rate on a short-term business loan

-If you need short-term financing now, the best thing you can do to get a low interest rate is to shop around and compare multiple loan options and lenders.
+If you need short-term financing now, the best thing you can do to get a low interest rate is to build and maintain a good to excellent personal credit score and business credit profile.
+To find the best interest rates possible for your situation, you’ll need to shop around and compare multiple loan options and lenders.
 While the rate may still be relatively high compared with other business loan types, you could save money by eliminating more expensive options during your research phase.

-If your situation isn’t pressing, take some time to improve your personal and business credit scores.
+Working on your credit profile before you need financing will help you be prepared for those times when you do need to access borrowed capital.
 Make sure you’re current on payments with all of your accounts, consider paying down your credit card balances, and address any other potential concerns on your business and personal credit reports.

 Improving your credit can take time, but even incremental increases with your credit score can make a difference with your interest rate.

 Pull back the curtain on your business credit to find better financing